 Linda Perry specializes in economic analyses, aviation demand forecasting, and comparative evaluations of airline service, route networks, and airfares.
 She was a senior consultant with LeighFisher for 13 years before rejoining the company in 2006 as the leader of the Forecasting and Economics Practice.
-From 1998 to 2006, she founded a woman-owned business enterprise (WBE), analyzing the economic and aviation activity of various airports.

 Linda has also prepared economic impact studies evaluating the direct, indirect, and induced benefits of airport operations as well as analyzed the economic impacts of implementing selected airport development alternatives.
 She has prepared economic impact studies for the airports serving Fort Myers, Guam, Houston (William P. Hobby Airport), Manchester, Pensacola, Pittsburgh, and the State of Kansas Airport System.